thsie004/asgn2/README.md

      in rshell.
 In rshell other non-related bash chaining operators will be treated as if they are part of a command.

-    -By inputting "ls -e" to the program, the program is bugged because it returned a success signal to execvp().
-However, according to the man page, option -e will not work for ls.
-So, we cannot get what we want by returning the fail value.
-We believe the reason is ls go through the execvp(), while the flags are not counted while we execute execvp().
+    -Inputting "ls -e" to the program will bug it because execvp() returns a success signal as ls is called successfully.
+However, option -e will not work for ls, so ls will not do its job although successfully called.
+     So, we cannot get what we want which is for execvp() to return the fail value.

+    -Commands may not exceed 998 characters because strtok() interacts very badly with dynamically allocated array and will not let it be freed properly causing a unsolvable memory leak.
+After 3 hours of work I (Tom) decided that we will not worry about single bash commands over 998 characters long (by single I mean command with no connectors).

+    -During a command that takes a significant amount of time (e.g. ping -c 10 www.google.com), any input from the keyboard will be recognized by rshell and executed or attached to the from of your input after the long-lasting command halted.